BCaven/haptic-hat/README.md

 ## software

-This project is written in microphython for use on a [raspberry pi pico](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html).
+This project is written in micropython for use on a [raspberry pi pico](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html).

 ## Research
  - [David Eagleman's TED talk](https://www.ted.com/talks/david_eagleman_can_we_create_new_senses_for_humans)